Goonswarm/goon_auth/README.md

 GoonAuth is an Elixir application using the Phoenix framework.
 It is currently built as a Docker image and intended to be deployed in a Kubernetes cluster.

-An image for an LDAP server with the correct schema is included in the `slapd` folder.
+An image for an LDAP server with the correct schema is located in the [infrastructure][] repository.

 ## Building for production

-Run `docker build` with appropriate flags in the repository root and the `slapd` folder.
+Run `docker build` with appropriate flags in the repository root.

 ## Building for development

-Build the `slapd` Docker image, run it and expose port 389 locally.
+Follow instructions from the aforementioned `slapd` image README to set up an LDAP test server locally.

 Install Elixir and run these commands: